 This is why careful planning for ordinary income and deductible expenses is always important.
-And possible tax rate increases make it especially important this year.

 Timing income and expenses

 Smart timing of income and expenses can reduce your tax liability, and poor timing can unnecessarily increase it.
 When you don't expect to be subject to the AMT (see page 3) in the current year or the next year, deferring income to the next year and accelerating deductible expenses into the current year may be a good idea.
 Why?
 Because it will defer tax, which usually is beneficial.